SebasOcampoo/IoTCamp/InitialProjects/readme.md

 ```

-The we can complete the *Functions.cs* file.
+3. Open the *Functions.cs* class.

-By dependency injection get an instance of DeviceManager, that is responsible of all the communication with the IoT Hub.
+4. By dependency injection get an instance of DeviceManager, that is responsible of all the communication with the IoT Hub.

 ```cs
 private readonly IDeviceManager _deviceManager;